 It’s steadily becoming increasingly difficult to discuss the entirety of the backstory behind these albums, as Prince’s frenetic recording process led to many cancelled albums from 1994-1997.
 Playtime by Versace was a completely unknown album that resurfaced in July 2017 from a RRAuction by Michael Van Huffel1, who was Prince’s art director during this time, and I mention all that to say that if he can cancel an album with a scheduled release date for the Spring of 1995 that nobody knew about, then it shouldn’t be a surprise to find out he also gave up on the idea for an acoustic-centered album titled Heart in 1994, two different live albums for 1995, a rumored early configuration of Emancipation titled New World for ’95, as well as vault-clearing collections that were also set for 1995, and finally, a multimedia project titled Happy Tears.
 Chaos and Disorder certainly was appropriately named, as the end of Prince’s time with Warner Bros. sounds more in-line with the implementation of a mobocracy rather than a working relationship.

-The Japan ’96 tour wrapped with his performance at the Yokohama Arena in Yokohama, Japan on January 20th, 1996, and unlike 1995, where he performed 63 times despite containing The Ultimate Live Experience tour to a single month, much like Japan ’96, he only performed sparingly throughout the remainder of this year; 25 times, and that’s including the seven-show Japan ’96 tour.
+Unlike 1995, where he performed 63 times despite containing The Ultimate Live Experience tour to a single month, Prince only perform sparingly throughout the remainder of this year; 25 times, and that’s including the seven-show Japan ’96 tour.
 Without including the Japan ’96 tour in this equation, we find that a third (six shows) of the one-offs this year were done following the Japan ’96 tour, but also before, or on the day of the release of this album, which is the case for his matinee performance for The Today Show, which aired live that day, July 9th, 1996.
 The performance was supposed to generate buzz for the upcoming album, as was the live performance on The Tonight Show just a week earlier, because he was never going to speak positively on the album, as even the liner notes state the material present was supposed to be for personal use only.
 Sonny T.’s final performance as a band member was during that performance for The Today Show, and it’s sad to know it came as a result of the changing environment Prince found himself in during this transitional period for the soon-to-be independent artist, so allow me to unpack a little information about this album and where Prince was heading after this.

 Yes, but only upon an immediate reaction.
 A more studious listen reveals an additional layer of zeal implemented into the craft, but only on the surface level.
 There is a heavier, rock-based sound to the album, but even though that sounds like something fans would want, there isn’t much to chew on.
 It’s rather straightforward in highlighting his frustrations and emotions during a difficult period in his life, and even when he isn’t phoning it in, it’s far from his most passionate work.
 Where The Gold Experience blended club-based hip hop and hard guitar riffs with a clean, commercially-friendly production approach, Chaos and Disorder consists of tracks that feel like leftovers from the sprawling Gold Experience, and as such, lacks the authenticity of the previous record.